bertomartin/git-recipes/content/04-working-with-branches.md

 ## What makes branching cheap?

-Knowing how Git chains commits together to form a history of your project, it is not hard to see how branches work.
-A commit object refers to a parent commit, which returns to its parent, and so forth until you reach the first commit in the project.
+Now we know how Git chains commits together to form a history of a project, it is not hard to see how branches work.
+A commit object refers to a parent commit, which refers to its parent, and so forth until you reach a commit without parent --- usually the first commit in the project.
+That gives us a nice and clean line of history.

 But a single commit can obviously be referred to as a parent by two different commits, as in the following example:

     * 0985000 - (HEAD, docs) Added README
     | * 8f27176 - (master) Added URL to rubyonrails.org